 For example, they use tools like Huff’s Gravity Model for planning scenarios to ultimately pick the best building site.

 We can think of time-space compression as a factor that reduces the impact of distance decay.
 For example, wealth, technology, and transportation systems can reduce the impact of distance decay.

 - Are there any subway systems or bus routes that make it easier for people to access this site?

 - Can people afford to own a car and travel this amount of distance to patron the store?

-For example, subways, trains and faster cars all lessen the impact of distance decay.
-But more than a century ago, when people’s main transportation were horse and buggy, time-space compression wasn’t as big of a factor as it is today.
+For example, subways, trains, and faster cars all lessen the impact of distance decay.
+But more than a century ago, when people’s main transportation was horse and buggy, time-space compression wasn’t as big of a factor as it is today.

-Geographers build isochrone maps to find how far firefighters, ambulance or paramedics can service a city or town.
-In addition, they pick optimal business space with location-allocation to maximize coverage of their services.
+Geographers build drive-time maps to find how far firefighters, ambulances, or paramedics can service a city or town.
+In addition, they pick optimal business space with the location-allocation tool to maximize coverage of their services.

 What are distance decay examples?

 The idea of distance decay has been applied since the beginning of human civilization.
-Farmers who water their field, they are going to keep their supply of water as the shortest route as possible.
+Farmers who water their fields are going to keep their supply of water as the shortest route possible.
 They don’t want the distance to be very far.

-Think of going to a park or shopping and your experience of distance decay?
-How does Waldo Tobler First Law of Geography describe relationships between close and far things?
+Think of going to a park or shopping and your experience of distance decay… How does Waldo Tobler’s First Law of Geography describe relationships between close and things farther away?